null-d3v/jCron/README.md

 * This is a utility for *simple* crons.
 * The cron value will always be maintained in the targeted input element for simple form submission.
-* jQuery-cron doesn't mess around with base1 weeks and instead converts them to base0.
+* jCron doesn't mess around with base1 weekday values and instead converts them to base0.

 ## Others